james-richard-smith/ubs-cf-demo/demo/README.md

     - HOST_NAME: demo-funny-mandrill-jt

 ### Set the rate limiting environment variable for "ratelimiter"
-Setting this env var to 1, means that if we call the app greater than once per second, we will see "Too many requests".
+Setting this env var to 1, means that if we call the app more than once per second, we will see "Too many requests".
 ```
 cf set-env RATE_LIMIT ratelimiter 1
 ```